sajjadhussa1n/uav-pathloss-mlflow/README.md

 !pip install gdown
 ```

-Download the dataset in the **./dataset** directory.
-It is also recommended to download the dataset manually from this link in case the following bash commands to automatically download it fail.
+Download the dataset in the `./dataset` directory.
+It is also recommended to download the dataset manually from this link in case the following bash commands fail.

 ```bash
 # Dataset Folder ID